qwiglydee/drf-mongo-filters/README.md

 ###### class
 Attribs:
-* `_custom_mapping`: mapping of field classes to filter classes to override defaults.
+* default_filters_mapping: mapping of field classes to filter classes
+* filters_mapping:  to override defaults

 Meta:
 * `model`: document definition to examine
 * `fields`: restrict fields to given list
 * `exclude`: exclude fields from examining
 * `kwargs`: mapping of field names to args for filters